DevExpress-Examples/barcode-generation-library-display-a-barcode-in-a-web-application/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4716/)**
 <!-- run online end -->

+## Overview

+> **Note:**
+>The **Universal Subscription** or an additional **Office File API Subscription** is required to use this example in production code.
+Please refer to the <a href="https://www.devexpress.com/Buy/NET/">DevExpress Subscription</a> page for pricing information.

-<p>This example illustrates how you can use our <a href="https://documentation.devexpress.com/OfficeFileAPI/15094/Barcode-Generation-API">Barcode Generation API</a> in ASP.NET to generate and display a barcode image on the webpage.
+This example illustrates how you can use our <a href="https://documentation.devexpress.com/OfficeFileAPI/15094/Barcode-Generation-API">Barcode Generation API</a> in ASP.NET to generate and display a barcode image on the webpage.
 The best approach implies creating a custom HTTP Handler that will generate and output an image.
-Here is a code of this handler:</p>
+Here is a code of this handler:

 ```cs
 public class BarCodeHandler : IHttpHandler {